 One of the first encounters a new immigrant religious community has with its neighbors might not be over a cup of tea, but in City Hall in a zoning board hearing.
 Zoning and traffic are real concerns, to be sure, but they also are ways to articulate, in concrete terms, a community’s amorphous fears.
 Every religious tradition in America has faced the “zoning and traffic” problem in one place or another.
 But new and struggling religious communities often feel the challenge by their new neighbors more acutely.

-Muslim communities have had a hard time as well.
+Muslim communities have also struggled with issues around zoning and exclusion.
 Thinly disguised bigotry was the response in 1990 when a mosque was first planned in Edmond, a suburb of Oklahoma City and home of the University of Oklahoma.
-A Pluralism Project researcher wrote, “At the first public hearing there was a move to deny a building permit to the mosque, because the wife of one of the ministers attended the meeting and vehemently opposed it.
+A Pluralism Project researcher wrote, “At the first public hearing there was a move to deny a building permit to the mosque, because the wife of [a] minister attended the meeting and vehemently opposed it.
 She said, ‘the Constitution says “one nation under God,” and that’s a Christian God.
 These people have absolutely no right to be here.’”
 Though the initial public hearing session did not grant a building permit, word got out about the tenor of the meeting.
 Various community leaders heard about it and attended the second public hearing.
-Much more sympathetic to the Muslim’s proposal, they visited the existing mosque and began a real relationship with the community.
-Eventually, the mosque did get the permit.
+Much more sympathetic to the Muslim’s proposal, they visited the existing mosque and began a deep relationship with the community.
+Eventually, the mosque succeeded in receiving the permit.
 Twenty-two years later, representatives of the Islamic Society of Edmond were back in front of city planning commissioners, seeking to expand the mosque.
 Although the committee received an anonymous letter opposing the mosque, it was only a few changes in project scope that delayed a decision.

 Vocal expression of concern about mosques in American cities have only grown more troubling in the years since 9/11.
 In October 2010 in Murfreesboro, Tennessee, the Islamic Center of Murfreesboro’s efforts to build a new mosque were thwarted by accusations of Muslim links with terror.
 “We’re Christians and this religion represents people that are against Christians,” said one opponent.
 “That’s something we need to look at, you know, because you’re going to have a lot of trouble down the line.”
 When asked what “trouble” he foresaw, concerns were expressed about terrorism and Shariah law.
 Another opponent argued that her opposition to the Murfreesboro mosque stemmed from concerns about violent extremism.
 After two years of complaints and zoning hearings, the Islamic Center of Murfreesboro finally opened the doors of their new mosque in August 2012.
 After several shootings and arson attacks on Muslim and Sikh temples in the weeks prior to opening day, the community decided to hire security guards.
 Although no violence took place during the opening festivities, anti-mosque protesters were present outside much of the day.